gradle/gradle/design-docs/incremental-build.md

 ### Open Issues

 - Need to incorporate test execution into this as well
+- How are we going to handle external dependencies while the jvm-component plugins do not support external dependencies?

 ## Story: Update performance generator to create representative C/C++ project